Negotiating Your Occupational Therapy Job Offer

 Now it’s time to negotiate.
 Always negotiate.
 Whether you have the upper-hand in negotiations or you desperately want the job, you will set the tone as a therapist who thoughtfully advocates for what is mutually beneficial for the company, yourself, and ultimately your patients.

 So, take an inventory of what is important to you and chose at least one thing to negotiate.
-Below are 6 options to put on the table, each with varying stakes.

 Side note: Occupational therapy is predominately a field of women, and women tend to negotiate less than men.
 Don’t be hard on yourself.
 This may be because there is a higher social cost for us.
 Luckily, there are strategies to overcome the gender divide.
 I recommend reading Sheryl Sandburg’s advice for negotiating.